Medicare Enrolled

 What this data tells you about Dr. Symmank

-Dr. Jennifer Symmank is a family medicine in Palestine, TX, with 19 years in practice.
+Dr. Jennifer Symmank is a family medicine specialist in Palestine, TX, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Symmank performed 9,651 Medicare services across 5,097 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Symmank received a total of $15,049 from 62 pharmaceutical and/or device companies across 1072 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in family medicine.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.